Allspring Global Investments Holdings LLC Sells 21,674 Shares of Century Communities, Inc. (NYSE:CCS)

-Allspring Global Investments Holdings LLC decreased its position in shares of Century Communities, Inc. (NYSE:CCS – Free Report) by 19.9% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 86,998 shares of the construction company’s stock after selling 21,674 shares during the period.
-Allspring Global Investments Holdings LLC owned 0.27% of Century Communities worth $6,666,000 at the end of the most recent quarter.
+Allspring Global Investments Holdings LLC decreased its position in shares of Century Communities, Inc. (NYSE:CCS – Free Report) by 19.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 86,998 shares of the construction company’s stock after selling 21,674 shares during the quarter.
+Allspring Global Investments Holdings LLC owned about 0.27% of Century Communities worth $6,666,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in CCS.
-JPMorgan Chase & Co. raised its stake in Century Communities by 72.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 128,730 shares of the construction company’s stock worth $6,896,000 after acquiring an additional 54,156 shares during the period.
-Raymond James Financial Services Advisors Inc. raised its stake in Century Communities by 11.7% during the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 17,343 shares of the construction company’s stock worth $929,000 after acquiring an additional 1,823 shares during the period.
-Bank of New York Mellon Corp raised its stake in Century Communities by 2.0% during the 1st quarter.
-Bank of New York Mellon Corp now owns 363,683 shares of the construction company’s stock worth $19,482,000 after acquiring an additional 7,071 shares during the period.
-MetLife Investment Management LLC raised its stake in Century Communities by 57.7% during the 1st quarter.
-MetLife Investment Management LLC now owns 16,306 shares of the construction company’s stock worth $874,000 after acquiring an additional 5,965 shares during the period.
-Finally, Rhumbline Advisers raised its position in shares of Century Communities by 3.2% during the first quarter.
-Rhumbline Advisers now owns 76,119 shares of the construction company’s stock valued at $4,078,000 after buying an additional 2,381 shares during the last quarter.
+Several other hedge funds and other institutional investors have also recently modified their holdings of CCS.
+Wasatch Advisors LP bought a new stake in shares of Century Communities during the first quarter valued at approximately $32,942,000.
+Pacer Advisors Inc. bought a new stake in shares of Century Communities during the first quarter valued at approximately $28,900,000.
+Victory Capital Management Inc. increased its holdings in shares of Century Communities by 340.6% during the fourth quarter.
+Victory Capital Management Inc. now owns 363,829 shares of the construction company’s stock valued at $18,195,000 after acquiring an additional 281,249 shares in the last quarter.
+Arrowstreet Capital Limited Partnership purchased a new position in shares of Century Communities during the first quarter valued at approximately $13,789,000.
+Finally, Renaissance Technologies LLC boosted its position in shares of Century Communities by 163.6% during the first quarter.
+Renaissance Technologies LLC now owns 247,654 shares of the construction company’s stock valued at $13,267,000 after buying an additional 153,700 shares during the last quarter.
 Institutional investors own 88.31% of the company’s stock.

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 13th.
-Investors of record on Wednesday, August 30th were issued a $0.23 dividend.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 1.38%.
+Shareholders of record on Wednesday, August 30th were paid a $0.23 dividend.
 The ex-dividend date of this dividend was Tuesday, August 29th.
-Century Communities’s dividend payout ratio (DPR) is presently 11.96%.
+This represents a $0.92 dividend on an annualized basis and a yield of 1.38%.
+Century Communities’s dividend payout ratio is currently 11.96%.

 Century Communities, Inc, together with its subsidiaries, engages in the design, development, construction, marketing, and sale of single-family attached and detached homes.
 It is also involved in the entitlement and development of the underlying land; and provision of mortgage, title, and insurance services to its homebuyers.